Office of the Registrar and Student Services

 Students can drop in during drop-in hours or book an appointment for more in-depth advising.
 To contact Yaseen, you can e-mail him directly at email@example.com or make an appointment on the Career Learning Network under "Appointments".

 *There are no office hours during the Summer academic sessions.

 On-Location Career Educator

-A Career Educator, Sania Hameed is available to meet with Daniels students to assist with a variety of services and resources including career guidance, summer employment information, or advice on how to prepare for life after graduation.
+A Career Educator, Jonathan Turner is available to meet with Daniels students to assist with a variety of services and resources including career guidance, summer employment information, or advice on how to prepare for life after graduation.

-For Career Education services at other times, contact the main Career Exploration & Education front desk at 214 College St. in person or by:
+For Career Education services , contact the main Career Exploration & Education front desk at 214 College St. in person or by:

 - Email: firstname.lastname@example.org

 Workshops and programs are offered at Career Exploration & Education (214 College St.) and further information is available on Career Learning Networking (CLN).